Baltimore Atlas: FreqWeaver Adapter for Semi-supervised Ultra-high Spatial Resolution Land Cover Classification

 Nevertheless, certain challenges persist in distinguishing semantically overlapping or visually ambiguous regions, such as \textit{Tree Canopy vs. Grass/Shrub} and \textit{Parking Lot vs. Road}, which are frequently misclassified due to spatial proximity or similar textures.

-To further validate the effectiveness of our method, qualitative visualizations were performed on real-world map segments, as illustrated in Fig.~\ref{fig:map_result}.
+To further validate the effectiveness of our method, we perform qualitative visualizations on real-world map segments, as illustrated in Fig.~\ref{fig:map_result}.
 The results show that our approach successfully preserves object boundaries, captures fine-grained structures, and adapts effectively to spatial heterogeneity, confirming its suitability for downstream high-resolution map analysis tasks.